 Let’s start by saying that if your Google Ads account is not linked to your Google Analytics account, go do that now (and then come back and finish this blog).

-Google Analytics is a powerful tool that you need to have connected to your Google Ads account.
-You can gather so many insights from it and far more than just the typical metrics, such as bounce rate.
+Google Analytics is a powerful tool that you need to connect to your Google Ads account.
+It can provide many insights and far more than just the typical metrics, such as bounce rate.

 In this section, Google segments your site’s visitors by what they are in the market for.
 By analyzing these segments, learn how to reach your target audience.